rmcgrath050/Learning-Journal/Module 2 - Databases and Data Lakes/Topic 4 /LectureNotes.md

 - RANK()
 - EXPLAIN QUERY PLAN (INSERT SQL QUERY HERE)
 - A TEMP TREE in query plan means there is a sort going on, could consider indexes in this scenario
+- indexes - for columns most queried or joined onto
 -